 Simply having a shelter on your property is fine for protecting your family from a storm, but what will you do if that storm lasts for an extended period of time?

 Keeping you and your family safe from the dangers of this world can take different forms.
 Surviving a disaster is your first order of duty, but then you have to protect yourself from the aftermath.
-For that, you need to properly stock your tornado shelter in order to stay safe, secure and healthy for hours, days and possibly even weeks following a disaster.
+For that, you need to properly stock your tornado shelter with supplies in order to stay safe, secure and healthy for hours, days and possibly even weeks following a disaster.

-Food & Water – These are two of the most basic human needs and one of the first things you need to get for your shelter.
+Food & Water – These are two of the most basic human needs and one of the first things you need to get for your storm shelter.
 The food needs to be non-perishable, so that you can store it for months or even years without fear of it going bad.
 You need to be careful and store everything properly so they won’t fall and injure anyone.

 Clothes & Blankets - You will want to stay warm and that could mean keeping an extra set of clothes, towels and blankets in your shelter.
 This is especially important if your tornado shelter entrance is located outside of your home, since you may have to travel through bad weather to get to your shelter and you don’t want to spend all night locked up in a small room while you’re wet and cold.